|How to grow Dahlias from seed|

 Growing Dahlias from seed

 Raising dahlias from seed is not a difficult business although they do need a fairly high temperature for germination followed by frost protection until planting out.
-I have discovered a couple of other ways of raising them, which I will go into later, but the basic routine is as follows:

 The seed pot should go in a propagator at a temperature of 65F (18C).
 No covering is required save the lid of the propagator and any shading material necessary to prevent overheating.

 Germination will usually be fairly rapid, 10-14 days, quicker if the temperature is higher.
 When the leaves of the seedlings touch they can be potted up.
 Most of the seed will germinate together so the compost can be removed from the pot and broken up for the seedlings to be removed.
 The root system may be well developed by potting time so the seedlings must be handled with care.

 The plants should not be planted in the garden before the last frost.
 For about three weeks before planting time the plants should be hardened off in a well ventilated cold greenhouse or a cold frame to accustom them to life outdoors.

 Flowers may well be in evidence at planting time but, if not, will soon appear and then continue until the first autumn frosts.